Ireland says no plans to sell portion of state-owned AIB in 2014

-DUBLIN Ireland has no plans to sell any portion of 99-percent-state-owned Allied Irish Banks (ALBK.I) (AIB) this year, finance minister Michael Noonan said on Thursday.
+DUBLIN Oct 2 Ireland has no plans to sell any portion of 99-percent-state-owned Allied Irish Banks (AIB) this year, finance minister Michael Noonan said on Thursday.

 AIB's rescue cost taxpayers over 20 billion euros ($25.3 billion), the most given to any Irish bank still trading, and Noonan reiterated that he may test the market next year and was confident the bank was gaining value after returning to profit.